 Behind the Model

-The purpose of this page is to provide a detailed explanation of how the backend model works.
+The purpose of this page is to provide a detailed explanation of how the backend model works and develop an understanding of where the model may fail.
 An understanding of linear algebra and calculus will be helpful.

 Overview

 The core thesis of this project is that public equity performance is influenced by a complex array of market conditions and financial composition.
 By training a neural network to model one-year equity yield using extensive historical data, we gain a method to decode these underlying complexities.
-Although it is impossible to predict the future, the benefit of this approach is that it is not dependent on predicting portfolio yield with 100% accuracy - but is successful if it is able to 'learn' directional trends of portfolio performance.
-Although the program may not be able to predict the exact performance, it will be able to position the portfolio to have the highest potential yield and minimum uncertainty (optimized through Gaussian NLL) - this is explained in further detail below.
-This is partially the reason for training at portfolio level (as opposed to individual securities) as it provides better opportunities for risk mitigation (direct diversification) and to provide vector mapping to programmatically position a portfolio for optimal performance.
+Although it is impossible to predict the future, the benefit of this approach is that it is not dependent on predicting portfolio yield with 100% accuracy - but is successful if it is able quantify uncertainty and provide guidance on how to manage and limit risk exposure.
+This is achieved by training the neural network to estimate a confidence interval rather than a point estimate, allowing for a more robust interpretation of potential outcomes.
+Additionally, training at portfolio level (rather than individual securities) enables more effective risk mitigation through diversification and allows the model to capture cointegrated relationships between assets, which can further stabilize returns.

 Building the prediction model

 The first 'learning' stage of this model is based on a regression trained neural net aiming to predict portfolio yield.
 The purpose of this step is to generate a function N() which can predict how a portfolio will perform given a set of conditions (composition, market features, economic data etc.).
-Instead of building a predetermined function which may theoretically represent portfolio perfomance, this approach allows the neural net to act as a functional representation of the market and dynamically adjust to real performance from over 300k random portfolios from different industries and time periods.
-Additionally, when programming the neural net ensuring differentiability, it allows for the calculation of gradients which is the primary means of optimizing the allocation within a specific portfolio.
+Instead of building a predetermined function which may theoretically represent portfolio perfomance, this approach allows the neural net to act as a functional representation of the market and dynamically adjust to real performance from over 500k random portfolios from different industries, time periods & compositional characteristics.
+Additionally, when programming the neural net pipeline ensuring differentiability, it allows for the calculation of gradients which is the primary means of optimizing the allocation within a specific portfolio.

 Network Progress